adrianstando/Big-Data-System-Cryptocurrencies/COMPOSE_spark/README.md

 ```
 docker-compose exec spark-master spark-submit --version
 ```

+## How to work with Spark?

+If you work on the machine where all services are hosted, you can submit the scripts as shown in the Example.
+Otherwise you have to work with Portainer.

+TO DO

-## Jupyter Notebook - finally we dont use it
+## Jupyter Notebook - finally we used it only for Kafka development

 We use the Jupyter Notebook to develop the prototypes of the final solutions implemented in Apache Spark.